 The data presented above suggests the decentralization of London printing begins not with the 1710 Statute of Anne but in fact several decades before.
 While London was responsible for the lion’s share of the British book trade until late in the seventeenth century, one can see above that at some point toward the end of the century its share of the book market began to drop precipitously.

-In order to determine the breakpoint after which Lodon’s control of the printing industry fell into decline, one can fit a pair of linear regression models on London’s printing output using a technique known as “piecewise linear regression”.
+In order to determine the breakpoint after which London’s control of the printing industry fell into decline, one can use a technique known as “piecewise linear regression” to fit a pair of linear regression models on London’s printing output over time.
 Performing this analysis allows one to identify two primary periods in London’s publishing history.
 The first of these periods (1600-1680) defines the period during which London dominated the British book market, printing roughly 85% of all English-language books.
 The second of these periods (1681-1800) marks the slow and steady decline of London’s control of the book market.
 Examining the trends outlined above, one finds evidence that suggests the crucial turning point in London’s control of the book market occurs not with the passage of the Statute of Anne, as scholars such as Diane Zimmerman have contended, but rather in the early 1680’s, roughly three decades before the 1710 Statute of Anne was enacted.

 The analysis above extends a number of earlier claims detailing statutory copyright’s effect on the geography of English printing.
 As Diane Zimmerman contends, English printing outside of London spreads steadily after the 1710 Statute of Anne, and the elite London printers never regained the control of the book market they held before the enactment of the Statute.
 Drawing on the analysis above allows us to extend Zimmerman’s narrative, however, to account for the fact that the decentralization of English printing in fact began with the lapse of the Licensing Act in 1679, a pivotal legal event that transpired a third of a century before the enactment of the 1710 Statute of Anne.
 At the same time, the results above help validate William Patry’s assertion that London printers remained a fundamental influence in the book market throughout the eighteenth century.
 Even at the end of the century, London commanded nearly half of the English language book trade, even if its share in the book trade was steadily falling.